kit-data-manager/webpage/_metastore/documentation/installation/installation-via-gitHub.markdown

 * [Docker](https://www.docker.com/)

 ## Installation
-Typically, there is no need for locally building images as all version are accessible via DockerHub.
+Typically, there is no need for locally building images as all version are accessible via GitHub Packages.
 Have a look of available images and their tags [here](https://github.com/orgs/kit-data-manager/packages?repo_name=metastore2)

 ## Create Docker Container